 On the surface, the modern day office looks different from those before it; but the conservative mind-set and stigmas still persist.
 Too many companies continue to lack both the mentality and action of progress.
 They flash free food, booze, ping pong tables and afternoon naps at you, and avoid real progress like equal pay, paternity leave, or mental health days.
 Even when a company makes these essentials available, employees are judged and scrutinised for using them.

 So, yes.
 The landscape of the modern office is changing because employees today are more selective about who they’ll work with.
 We spend shitloads of our lives at the office; and we’ve come to the conclusion that’s a really long time to not be dressing like ourselves – or worse, acting like ourselves.
 People today want for their work to mean something, and to matter.
-We also want to feel like we believe in it while we’re at it.
+We also want to believe in the work we’re doing while we’re at it.

 What really defines progress isn’t being a pet-friendly office or on-site yoga classes; it’s about leaving on time without side eyes from your colleagues.
 Real progress isn’t when your office has an unlimited supply of snacks; it’s when you’re evaluated on your work, not your appearance.
 Real progress isn’t ‘taking advantage’ of’ paternity leave, or mental health and flexi days, it’s when these essentials are stated as mandatory, and their use is encouraged instead of viewed as a weakness.
 Real progress isn’t offering ‘competitive wages’ it’s offering equal pay for the same work.

 So what kind of company do you spend your time helping to grow?
 A company that looks cool, or company that is cool?